 A battery charger is still an electrical device, so you had better get one from a reputable brand with full safety features.
 They may include reverse polarity and ignition protection or inline fuses.
 They help to protect your battery from overheating, over-current, and over-voltage.

 Vibration and shock resistance are additional features that you should look for.
-And especially for marine battery charger, a waterproof rating is a must.
+And especially for marine battery chargers, a waterproof rating is a must.

 7. Power source